Connecticut Flea Markets Worth Checking Out

 Who doesn't love finding second-hand treasures and turning them into something new?
-There are plenty of experts sharing the how-to's on turning these pieces into something fabulous—Martha Stewart, Rachel Ashwell and of course, our nearest and dearest, Lara Spencer.
-But where are the best flea markets in Connecticut to hunt for these finds?
-Check out these six markets, only a short road trip away, plus mark your calendar with three up-coming local shows.
+There are plenty of experts sharing the how-to's on turning these pieces into something fabulous—Martha Stewart, Rachel Ashwell and of course, our nearest and dearest, Lara Spencer, but where are the best flea markets in Connecticut to hunt for these finds?
+Check out these six markets, only a short road trip away.

 Elephant's Trunk on Facebook »

 Early Buyers can enter at the crack of dawn–5:45am for a $20 admission fee.